Home Compare BNZL.L vs USFD

 Bunzl vs US Foods Holding: Which Stock Looks Stronger in 2026?

-Bunzl leads structurally, with profitability as the clearest single gap between the two profiles.
+Bunzl leads structurally, with growth as the clearest single gap between the two profiles.
+US Foods still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BNZL.L: STOXX 600, USFD: Russell 1000).